FRQ-ALS/ClearBank-catapi/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+If you get an error that says "Plugin "react" was conflicted between "package.json", please ignore and hit the X in the top right.
+The app should still work fine.

-In the project directory, you can run:
+In the terminal, you can run:
 ### `git clone https://github.com/FRQ-ALS/ClearBank-catapi.git`
 ### `cd ClearBank-catapi`
 ### `npm i`